 Are the items you would like to collect expensive or free?
 Where will you store or display your collection?

-Expensive items are often better collected over a long period of time to reduce the cost associated with collecting them.
+Expensive items are often better collected over a long period of time to allow you time to save up for them.
 Of course, even though these items may be expensive to collect, they can also be very valuable one day.

 Not all collections are worth a lot of money, though.
 For example, a personal rock collection you organize from rocks you find in the woods during hikes may not be worth much money.
 But that doesn’t mean that it doesn’t have value.